joehahn/hivemind/README.md

 Each line in the above shows each of the 4 bucket's fractional yields for the first 10 turns.
-The leftmost column, which corresponds to field number zero, always generates a zero yield while the other fields produce positive or negative yields, while the 4 rightmost columns is the onehot-encode for the field having the highest yield each turn.
+The leftmost column, which corresponds to field number zero, always generates a zero yield while the other fields produce positive or negative yields, while the 4 rightmost columns give the onehot-encode for the field having the highest yield each turn.

 Of course the hivemind does not know in advance which field will have the highest yield,